sni/grafana-thruk-datasource/README.md

     - Access 'direct'
     - Http Auth 'With Credentials'

+### Metric Queries
+This datasource does not support metrics.
+Only table data format is available.

 ### Table Queries

 Using the table panel, you can display most data from the rest api.
 However